International

 Hernando de Soto

-In the current global environment, where countries are facing economic recessions and instability, intellectual property emerges as a solution.
-The 2024 International Property Rights Index (IPRI) is presented as a vital tool for evaluating and understanding global property rights.
-Thanks to Dr. Sary Levy-Carciente, the Hernando de Soto Fellow for 2024, and Lorenzo Montanari, the Executive Direc
+With deepening instability in global markets, strong property rights are as important as ever.
+The 2025 International Property Rights Index (IPRI) serves as a tool to understand this importance and to explain the global state of property rights.
+Thanks to the work of Dr. Sary Levy-Carciente, the Hernando de Soto Fellow for 2025, and Lorenzo Montanari, the Executive Director of the Property Righ

 Read The Full Letter

-average per capita income disparity between IPRI’s top quintile and bottom quintile countries is 19x.
+The Average per capita income disparity between 2025 IPRI’s top quintile and bottom quintile countries is 21x.

-average per capita income disparity between IPRI’s top quintile and bottom quintile countries is 19x.
+The Average per capita income disparity between 2025 IPRI’s top quintile and bottom quintile countries is 21x.

 Correlations with the International Property Rights Index reveal crucial relationships between property rights and thriving societies.

-The IPRI shows a very strong correlation with the Global Entrepreneurship Index (0.90) showing its crucial role in driving free enterprise.
+2025 IPRI exhibits a very strong correlation with the Global Social Progress Index (0.90) and with the Global Entrepreneurship Index (0.88), showing that property rights play a crucial role in driving free enterprise and its relevance for a virtuous ecosystem for human development.